 The Matzah is here to remind us that we had to tear-ass out of Egypt to get the jump on Pharaoh and his posse, who were all saddled up to bust a cap into us.
 If we had waited for it to rise, we would been slaughtered.
-So no bread!
-NO GLUTEN JESUS FUCK!
-No means no!
+So no bread, no gluten, no vaccines (JUST KIDDING!
+VACCINES!), no means no.